Procrastination or Productivity?

 But let’s face it, productivity is more than just changing our language.
 And it’s more than just making a list of things to do and checking those boxes (who else LOVES to make check boxes?).

 We need to make sure we’re checking the right boxes!

 Whenever we want to tackle something new, whether it’s a new recipe, updating our resume, starting a new career or hobby, or even a new exercise regime, we have a tendency to spend way too much time in research.
 We want everything to be perfect BEFORE we get started.

 We want to know the answers, we want to know how other people did things, we spend money on programs and tools and workshops.
 We succumb to information overload.

 I can’t tell you how many different coaching programs I’ve signed up for.
 One covered marketing, another covered opt-in pages and websites.
 Or how about the programs for list-building?
 Or successful sales techniques?
 Oh yeah.
-There is a never-ending stream of offers that get delivered directly to me (yes, directly to me – they even have MY NAME in the email offer).
+There is a never-ending stream of offers that get delivered directly to me (yes, directly to me – they even have MY NAME in the email subject line).
 How can I resist?
-This is the last piece of the puzzle that I'm missing!
+This must be the last piece of the puzzle that I’m missing!

 All those ‘shiny objects of temptation’ make it so easy to think I’m being productive.
 But I’m just procrastinating.

 And then I get cranky because I’m following others and NOT listening to my own wisdom.
 And I have to remind myself (again) that the recipe that someone else is following is not necessarily the recipe I need (and when I say “not necessarily” I really mean “it never is”).

 So, I’ve opted out of most of my subscriptions and feel so much lighter and freer.
 Of course, this doesn’t mean I want everyone to opt out of MY list – but if what I am delivering to you helps keep you stuck, then it isn’t useful and it is simply a distraction.